Bennyboy12306/Py-Weighted-Loot-Table/README.md

 # Py-Weighted-Loot-Table
  A simple weighted loot table

- I mainly created this as quick way to help me with learning python This is a python re-wrtite of C++ code from the game I am making It can be used for weighted loot tables for games or just anything that you want to use a weighted random for
+ I mainly created this as quick way to help me with learning python.
+ This is a python re-wrtite of C++ code from the game I am making.
+ It can be used for weighted loot tables for games or just anything that you want to use a weighted random for

 ### How it works: